 Sociology is about exploring the building blocks of society.
 It’s the study of the connections that bind us together: families, organisations and social groups.

 There will be many exciting opportunities to gain practical experiences to prepare you for your career.
-You will leave the course having developed your skills you need to succeed in your chosen career: analytical-thinking, communication and leadership skills.
+You will leave the course having developed your communication and leadership skills, and your analytical thinking.

-In your second year, you will build your skillsets further to hone a sociologist’s core skills .
+In your second year, you will build your skillsets further to hone a sociologist’s core skills.
 You will also have the opportunity to study specific areas that interest you.
-You will learn sociological theory and methods, plus study optional modules exploring contemporary urban life, the media and relationships.
+You will learn sociological theory and methods, and study optional modules exploring contemporary urban life, the media and relationships.

 Here are some examples of the various modules we currently offer: